-PRACTICE PLACEMENT: MID INTERVIEW

-To be completed by the nursing student Nursing Student's review of progress during practice placement to date (refer to practice placement learning outcomes) To be completed by the Prece Preceptor/Associate Preceptor practice placement to date (in a learning outcomes) s review of nursing stude ent's pr Nursing Student signature Date: Preceptor/Associate Preceptor signature Date: Does the nursing student require additional learning support to achieve competences?
+PRACTICE P LACEME NT: MID INTERVIE W To be completed by the Nursing St Nursing student's review of progress of placement learning outcomes) ctice placement to da ite (refe r to practice To be completed by the Preceptor// Preceptor/Associate Preceptor's revie placement to date (in accordance with w of nursi ng student's progress Nursing student signature Date: Preceptor/Associate Preceptor signature Date: Does the nursing student require additional learning support to achieve competences?
 Yes No CPC signature (if yes above) Date:

-^{}If yes, contact CPC and adhere to local policy and procedures
+If yes, contact CPC and adhere to local policy and procedures.